 “Everybody’s excited about the (Big 12) transition.
 Everybody’s excited about the future.
 We’ve done this before.
 It didn’t take an offseason to get Big 12 ‘Power 5’ ready,” Houston head coach Dana Holgorsen said.
 “Can we prove we can hang in there and compete with those guys?
 Yeah.
 Can we do it every week right now?
 No. Clearly couldn’t from last week to this week.”

-Lance Leipold and the Jayhawk offense lit up the Houston defense in a 48-30 result, scoring on eight consecutive full drives in the process.
+Lance Leipold and the Jayhawk offense lit up the Houston defense in a 48-30 final, scoring on eight consecutive full drives in the process.
 With the victory, “Kansas of new” secured the program’s first 3-0 start since 2007 and tied the team’s highest win total since 2009.

 Despite the brutal finish, Houston could not have asked for a better start on both sides of the ball.
 After failing to register a first quarter point through two contests, the Cougars forced consecutive three-and-outs and tabbed two explosive touchdowns before eight minutes of clock exhausted.
 Quarterback Clayton Tune connected with running back Ta’Zhawn Henry on a screen for a 34-yard score, and on the ensuing offensive drive, fellow running back Brandon Campbell raced past the Kansas defense for a 40-yard end zone appearance to hand the home team a 14-0 lead.